-We collect general household waste from all households in New Forest every week.
+We collect general household waste from all households in the New Forest every week.
 Your rubbish is collected in black plastic sacks, or from your communal general rubbish bin if you live in flats.

 Black rubbish sacks are for general rubbish that cannot be collected for recycling.